cs-4241-2023/shortstack/README.md

 ## Web Application Title: Expense Tracker

+### Live Demo

+Check out the live demo of the project hosted on Glitch: [Expense Tracker on Glitch](https://your-glitch-url.glitch.me)

 ### Project Description

 Expense Tracker is a comprehensive web application designed to simplify the task of managing daily expenses.
 Utilizing Material Design, the application offers a rich, user-friendly interface.
 Key features include: